 Ultimately, there can be variance in terms of how this takes place exactly.
 But the above resolution order is a good general road map that can be helpful for most parties to better understand the collaborative process.

-If you are going though a divorce or family law matter, and interested in a collaborative resolution, Stange Law Firm, PC can help.
+If you are going through a divorce or family law matter, and interested in a collaborative resolution, Stange Law Firm, PC can help.
 You can contact us online or at 855-805-0595.